-Okay, we've muddled through baby bottles, sippy cups, dishes and the like – now what about drinking straws?
+Okay, we've muddled through dishes, cookware, kitchen appliances, coffeemakers and much more, but what about drinking straws?
 Once we started looking at all of the plastic that comes into contact with our food, we eventually realized that we're surrounded by straws too.
 And if it comes in contact with our mouths or our food, we're going to get to the bottom of it!

 With a little research, we learned that straws have quite a history of their own.
 Early on, natural rye grass straws were used by beer-drinking Sumerians as filters for solid particulate byproducts of fermentation.
 In 1888, Marvin Stone patented the spiral winding process to manufacture the first wax-coated paper drinking straws which were made by hand.
 In the 1900's with the advent of machinery, the ability to automate spiral-wound straws opened the door to the invention of plastic straws.

-The good news: most of the current straws are made from either #2 or #5 plastic, the concern about toxic chemical exposure is low.
+The good news: most of the current straws are made from either #2 or #5 plastic, so the concern about toxic chemical exposure is very low.

 The bad news: environmentally speaking both #2 and #5 plastics are recyclable, but most people don't recycle and McDondald's alone served over 50 million meals in 2008!
 Can you imagine the sheer number of straws laying in the landfill?

 Alternative Straw Options

 There are so many non-disposable alternatives that will help put a dent in that landfill!